Video: Chute Save! A Spin In An LSA Nearly Turns Fatal

 Key Takeaways:

-• A test pilot in a Light Sport Aircraft (LSA) successfully recovered from a "developed flat spin" by deploying a ballistic parachute.
+• A test pilot in an LSA successfully recovered from a developed flat spin by deploying a ballistic parachute.

-• The parachute deployment saved the pilot's life and resulted in only superficial damage to the aircraft, preventing a likely unsurvivable crash.
+• The parachute deployment resulted in only superficial damage to the aircraft and saved the pilot's life, preventing what would likely have been an unsurvivable crash.

 See a mistake?
 Contact us.